JanneMattila/some-questions-and-some-answers/q&a/azure_integration_services.md

 ## Azure structure

-- Do you you management groups?
+- Do you plan to use management groups?
-- Have you plan the policy usage?
+- Have you planned the policy usage?
 - Privileged Identity Management (PIM) vs. Standing access?
-- How much manual development vs. automated deployments?
+- How much manual deployments are allowed vs. automated deployments?
 - What kind of permissions for developers?
-- How do you build your Azure structure
+- How do you build your Azure structure?

 E.g.,